How Moving Halfway Across The Country Helped Me Get And Stay Sober

 jUNE 7TH, 2017

-The day I received a phone call offering me the opportunity to get off the streets and start over.
+The day I received a phone call with the opportunity to get off the streets and start over.
 I’ve never been so scared of the unknown before, but this was something I knew I needed to do, if I wanted to live.

 I took a cab to the airport, did the last of my shit in the bathroom, disposed of my needles, said goodbye to my old life, and counted my steps boarding the plane.